bosun-monitor/bosun/docs/expressions.md

 Transpose Grouped results into a Single Result:

-Before Transpose (Value Type is Number):
+Before Transpose (Value Type is NumberSet):

 Group       | Value  |
 ----------- | ----- |